-THE FRONT FELL OFF
+THE FRONT FELL OF

 On August 19th 2007, an oil tanker off the coast of Australia split in two, dumping 20,000 tons of crude oil.
 Senator Collins, a member of the Australian Parliament, appeared on a TV news program to reassure the Australian public.

-It just proves...
+just proves...
 Once a politician, always aoliticn!

 Indeed, this "interview" appears very much like a Saturday Night Live skit because it is in fact a comedy sketch from the early 1990s, the parts of the politician and interviewer being played by Australian television comedy duo John Clarke and Brian Dawe as they discuss an oil spill that occurred in 1991 when the Greek tanker Kirki lost its bow off the coast of Western Australia.

 Clarke and Dawe's stock in trade is presenting satirical takes on current events, often in the form of mock interviews in which Clarke assumes the role of a beleaguered politician (or other prominent public figure) attempting to explain away some blunder while being grilled by interviewer Dawe.